-Music is said to be the food for one’s soul.
+Music is said to be food for the soul.
 It opens one’s mind to new ways of self-expression through performance and display.
 Learning music helps build one’s cognitive skills through calling for attention, memorising, producing and understanding a language, solving problems, making decisions, practicing and comprehending.

 When a child performs a new or familiar piece, he feels validated and in control of his musical skills and actions.
 As the child continues to discover new and exciting pieces to play, he becomes dedicated in music and seeks to explore more.
 Of course, he continues with other demands of life such as schoolwork, but you will notice a difference in the way he engages in his activities.